Learning color space adaptation from synthetic to real images of cirrus clouds: EXPERIMENTS

-We execute image matting \cite{chen2013knn} based on a tri-map computed from the inflated segmentation label, to first separate the cirrus cloud foreground from the source image (Fig.~\ref{fig:app_matt} left), and then paste it onto other target images (Fig.~\ref{fig:app_matt} mid) to recompose novel cirrus clouds images (Fig.~\ref{fig:app_matt} right).
+\paragraph{\textbf{Matting and Composition.}}We execute image matting \cite{chen2013knn} based on a tri-map computed from the inflated segmentation label, to first separate the cirrus cloud foreground from the source image (Fig.~\ref{fig:app_matt}-left), and then paste it onto other target images (Fig.~\ref{fig:app_matt}-middle) to recompose novel cirrus clouds images (Fig.~\ref{fig:app_matt}-right).

+\paragraph{\textbf{Style Transfer and Photo Post-Processing.}}Our method has the potential for tasks like style transfer and photo post-processing.
+We execute style transfer task on the MIT-Adobe \cite{bychkovsky2011learning} dataset and the Pexels dataset, and compare our method with CycleGAN.
+We put experiment details in Appendix~\ref{sec:appendix_dataset}.
+Fig.~\ref{fig:compare_with_cycleGAN_fiveK} shows the transferred styles.
+Our method can output results with comparable quality to CycleGAN on these datasets.
+While CycleGAN generates images directly and owns a broader space to change styles, our method predicts parameters for human-understandable operations.
+Fig.~\ref{fig:adjustment} demonstrates a sequence of color adjustment operations for transferring between two artists' styles.
+Moreover, CycleGAN leads to blurry images and edge distortion (see Fig.~\ref{fig:compare_with_cycleGAN_pexels}), while our method is inherently resolution-independent due to the content preserving operations.
+Therefore, we can train our model on low-res images, and apply it to arbitrary high-res ones, making the method more suitable for photo processing and graphics applications.